valentinHenry/Vim-class/CheatSheet.md

    3) type the comment token, // in C for example
    4) Escape
    5) Enjoy your commented lines!
+- you can use sed in vim by using :s/......
+It also works on selections!

 ## Configuration
 - .vimrc